Rei-SwitchBot/faq/en-us/Contact Sensor.md

 Add SwitchBot Contact Sensor and SwitchBot hub products to your SwitchBot App.

 Open the SwitchBot App, then select "SwitchBot Contact Sensor".
-Click on the "Gear" symbol and activate the "Cloud Service".
+Click on the "Gear" symbol and activate the "Third-party Service".

 Connect the SwitchBot App with the Amazon Alexa App.